 The primary role of a SUN Local is to provide member support.
 The Local Executive also administers the affairs of the Local and establishes policies regarding the administration of the Local (as per Local Bylaws and the SUN Constitution and Bylaws).
 Also, the Local is the first point of contact and support for members.

 Local Executive Structure & Roles

 The composition of each Local Executive is outlined in the Local Bylaws (Local Bylaw 6.01).
 Typically, executive roles include President, Vice-President, Local SUN District Council (SDC) representative(s), Treasurer, Secretary, and other committee chairs as required.
 Depending on the structure of a Local, the NAC Chairperson and OH&S representatives may also be considered active members of the Local Executive.

 The following is a guideline for determining the primary role of each position:

 - Enforce SUN’s Constitution, Provincial and Local Bylaws, and policies, rules and regulations enacted by the union and the Local.
 (See Appendix V of the Local Executive Tool Kit).

 - Conduct the initial investigation regarding member concerns/issues, and/or refer and escalate labour relations and practice concerns to SUN staff for support, as appropriate.

 - Actively participate in low-level resolution meetings to address member concerns.

 - Act as a link between SUN Provincial and members in the Local.

-- Assist the President in carrying out her duties and perform them in her absence.
+- Assist the President in carrying out their duties and perform them in their absence.

 - Responsible for all the financial affairs of the Local, including ensuring the Local has a bank account, depositing cheques, ensuring proper signing authority is in place, paying approved bills, and recording all transactions.